-So, I might as well stand up, look straight at it and grab it by its neck then shake the living fuck out of it because running away has me worn out.
+So, I might as well stand up, look straight at it, grab it by its neck then shake the living fuck out of it because running away has me worn out.

-How I was abandoned by my natural parents and then found by ones who would enslave me for several years BUT how later God would use these same people to push me into a place of understanding His GREAT love, my heartbreaking loss, and why I must choose to surrender my life into His hands.
-DAILY!!!
+How I was abandoned by my natural parents and then found by ones who would enslave me for several years.
+Then how later God would use these same people to push me into a place of understanding His GREAT love, my heartbreaking loss, and why I must choose to surrender my life into His hands DAILY!!!

 |Here's some comic relief because this is gonna be some heavy shit!|

 Okay, lets get serious though....

 Sharing my story has also become kind of a nuisance to me because I feel like I've shared it enough.
 So why continue?